Are you ready to host large-scale virtual online presentations?

 - Number of outlets, extra Internet connections and other connectivity considerations.

-- Space for extra people, cameras and equipment to ensure there’s room for someone from your IT team to be on-site for support during the presentation.
+- Space for extra people, cameras and equipment to ensure there’s room for someone from your IT team to be on-site for support during the online presentation.

 Best broadcast bandwidth

-Both weeks before and the day of the presentation, check to ensure that your company’s Internet connection is strong enough to broadcast in high definition.
+Both weeks before and the day of the online presentation, check to ensure that your company’s Internet connection is strong enough to broadcast in high definition.
 This is important for two reasons: broadcasting and streaming.
 For example, if people on location will be tuning in virtually, will broadcasting bog down their viewing experience?
 Is your network able to support large-scale, concurrent sessions or might you need a software-based media distribution solution?
 While there’s no way you can manage offsite attendee’s bandwidth, you can make sure that the Internet used to broadcast your virtual meeting is ready for the task.

 Other important considerations

-While not necessarily your IT department’s responsibilities, there are a number of different parts of a large-scale broadcast which might affect your team’s ability to successfully broadcast a large-scale presentation.
+While not necessarily your IT department’s responsibilities, there are a number of different parts of a large-scale broadcast which might affect your team’s ability to successfully broadcast a large-scale online presentation.

 - Camera quality—Whether you’re broadcasting with a built-in webcam or an external device, look for a high-quality camera that shoots in HD.